 Hey guys!
-In a world where we are so conscious about what we eat and what’s in our food, its becoming more important to follow a healthy lifestyle.
+In a world where we are so conscious about what we eat and what’s in our food, it’s becoming more important to follow a healthy lifestyle.
+So wondering how to reduce sugar intake?
 As someone who is on the cusp of diabetes (genetic), I have to watch the amount of sugar I consume each day.
 Here’s what I do to watch my diet.

-- When making meals, up the portion of vegetables, they will fill you up just as much and they have very little natural sugar.
+When making meals, increase the portion of vegetables – it will fill you up just as much and they have very little natural sugar.

-- Sugar syrups are your best friend.
-These have a zero sugar content, and is an easy way to substitute in your diet.
+Sugar syrups are your best friend.
+These have zero sugar content and is an easy way to substitute in your diet.
 I tend to put this in my tea and coffee instead of sugar.

-- Refined sugar is a carbohydrate that your body can digest quickly for energy.
+Refined sugar is a carbohydrate that your body can digest quickly for energy.
 This can be found in fizzy drinks, desserts and processed food.
-This is the bad type of sugar, one that it usually hidden in foods you would not imagine, so watch out.
+This is the bad type of sugar, one that is usually hidden in foods you would not imagine, so watch out.

 Fruit has a lot of natural sugar – although you should eat 5 portions of fruit and veg a day, having more than 2 portions of fruit could be more detrimental than good.